Cut Paperwork, Not Care.

 Who does the obligation run to?

 Patients.
-The Data Trust holds fiduciary duty directly to individuals — not to the operator, not to payers, not to providers.
+The Smart Health Data Trust holds fiduciary duty directly to individuals — not to the operator, not to payers, not to providers.

 Can it be captured?